Get Help Today. (800) 516-4357

 • Altered mental status

 More serious is the fact benzodiazepines can cause respiratory depression.
 When taken alone, even in excess, this usually won’t be severe enough to be a major concern, although it can still be an issue if taken in extreme doses or if a person suffers from certain health conditions.
-The risk becomes more significant if the drugs are mixed with other substances that can cause respiratory depression, such as alcohol or opioids.
+The risk becomes more significant if the drugs are mixed with other substances that can cause respiratory depression, such as alcohol, opioids, or barbiturates.[2]

 • Clammy skin